Learn to Hunt

 Contact Information by County

 An estimated 60,000 hunters will be heading to the timber in the next few weeks as Iowa’s archery deer season gets underway Oct.
-1. For hunters in the derecho corridor, this year will not be like seasons past.
+1. With some careful planning and scouting, hunters can capitalize on the predictable behavior of deer in the early fall.

-The results of Iowa’s annual spring spotlight survey indicate the population is 3 percent lower than last year, said Harms, who coordinates the project.
-Part of the decline could be related to last year’s outbreak of epizootic hemorrhagic disease in certain locations.
+The results of Iowa’s annual spring spotlight survey indicate the population has slightly increased over the last couple years, said Elliott, who coordinates the project.

 Bowhunters hunt a lot

-Bow hunters fall on the avid range of the participation scale.
-Based on the annual bowhunter survey, they go out an average of 12 trips per year and spend an average of 3-1/2 hours per trip.
+Bowhunters fall on the avid range of the participation scale.
+Based on the annual bowhunter survey, they go out an average of 13 trips per year and spend an average of 3-1/2 hours per trip.
 They tend to be more selective and harvest fewer does than other regular deer seasons.

 The DNR has a goal of collecting a minimum of 15 samples from each county, with higher quotas assigned to counties where the disease has been found in wild deer or have high risk of the disease due to adjacent counties with positive animals.
 Hunters willing to provide a sample are encouraged to contact their local wildlife biologist to arrange for the collection.